-Over the past decade years, the Taiwan Literature Awards has attracted increasing numbers of local novelists and playwrights to vie for the award and has encouraged more, including old and new writers, to try and publish novels and dramas.
+Over the past decade years, the Taiwan Literature Awards have attracted increasing numbers of local novelists and playwrights to vie for the award and have encouraged more, including old and new writers, to try and publish novels and dramas.

 The Taiwan Literature Awards include two categories: books and original works.
 In the books category, the Novel Award is organized every year, with one winner who will receive a cash prize of NT$1 million.
 There also also a Prose Award and a Poetry Award that are organized each in alternate years, with one winner for each genre who will receive a cash prize of NT$300,000.